-- a) Parents have a right to request permission for admission to a Year Group outside their normal age group, which may be above or below.
+- Parents have a right to request permission for admission to a Year Group outside their normal age group, which may be above or below.
 However, this is not an absolute right.
 The request must be considered by SMS, which must decide whether to agree it in principle, or refuse it, considering the factors set out below. - b) These requests are not applications for admission, which must still be made in the usual way.
 Parents are strongly encouraged to make these requests as early as possible, preferably well ahead of any application deadlines for their normal age group, so that they make informed decisions when they subsequently apply for admission.
-A request must be made to the 'admission authority' for each school for which admission is sought outside normal age group, as the outcome may not be the same for all. - d) Parents must complete a Request for Admission Outside Normal Age Group Form (which is published on the SMS website or available in hard copy form from the SMS School Office) and submitting it to SMS, via the Admissions Manager, by email to enquiries@stmartins.essex.ch.uk or by post/hand delivery to the SMS School Office, along with any supporting documentation. - e) SMS, via the Admissions Manager, will notify parents of the outcome of their request in writing, and will explain its reasons in sufficient detail for parents to understand why the decision was arrived at.
+A request must be made to the 'admission authority' for each school for which admission is sought outside normal age group, as the outcome may not be the same for all. - c) SMS makes decisions on the basis of the circumstances of each case and in the best interests of the child concerned, taking into account the parents' views, the Executive Headteacher's/Headteacher's views, information about the child's academic, social and emotional development, the child's medical history and the views of their medical professionals, whether they have previously been educated or attended nursery out of their normal age group, and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+This is not an exhaustive list, and parents may put forward any matters or documents for consideration. - d) Parents must complete a Request for Admission Outside Normal Age Group Form (which is published on the SMS website or available in hard copy form from the SMS School Office) and submitting it to SMS, via the Admissions Manager, by email to enquiries@st-martins.essex.ch.uk or by post/hand delivery to the SMS School Office, along with any supporting documentation. - e) SMS, via the Admissions Manager, will notify parents of the outcome of their request in writing, and will explain its reasons in sufficient detail for parents to understand why the decision was arrived at.
 Where the request is agreed in principle, the letter should accompany the application for admission subsequently made.